Creating a winning LTL freight strategy is possible, regardless of what you sell online

 Leveraging freight rates correctly can be a game-changer for an eCommerce business’s margins.

 However, because freight is not yet technologically equipped with all the shipping-status bells and whistles we’ve come to expect from parcel carriers, it’s essential that eCommerce sellers work with LTL freight carriers that connects with multiple services.

-While freight companies are embracing technology, it’s still important that eCommerce sellers look for solutions outside what LTL carriers can comfortably offer right now.
+While freight companies are embracing technology, it’s important that sellers look for solutions outside what LTL carriers can currently offer.
 It’s not just about integrating shipping costs into shopping carts, but with purchasing software, sales software, custom marketplaces and portals.

-Here’s five ways eCommerce sellers can work with LTL freight carriers most effectively:
+Here’s six ways eCommerce sellers can work with LTL freight carriers most effectively:

-- Mimic the Parcel Experience – Offer shipment tracking and visibility.
-For customers who can help you build density and ultimately lower cost when shipping to their area, offer discounts or even free freight (while showing the customer the actual cost.)
+- Mimic the Parcel Experience.
+Offer shipment tracking and visibility, especially for customers who can help you build density in an area.
+Offer discounts or even free freight while showing the customer the actual cost.